Skip to content

 Access: Easy

-We’ve called this one ‘Cygnet’, but it’s a lot broader than that because there are many places you can pull up and take a photo.
+I’ve called this one ‘Cygnet’, but it’s a lot broader than that because there are many places you can pull up and take a photo.

 The best way to find a good location is to arrive in Cygnet before sunset and then slowly cruise along the Channel Highway to the south.
-The road winds it’s way along the coastline and there plenty of options to park the car and scout for a nice photo spot.
+The road winds its way along the coastline and there are plenty of options to park the car and scout for a nice photo spot.

 Places you may want to focus on include Gardners Bay, Purcells Bay, Tranquil Point, and Deep Bay Boat Ramp.